OSGConnect/connectbook/osgconnect-storage.md

 Overview
 --------

-On OSG submit nodes, the users have access to three storage solutions: `HOME`, `STASH`, and `PUBLIC`.
-Although `STASH` and `PUBLIC` are different filesystems, they are mounted on `/home/username`.
-Therefore, all are accessible from `/home/username`.
+`HOME`, `STASH`, and `PUBLIC` are the data storage options for the OSG users.
+Each offers certain advantages to the users.

 Location: